mega0319/seven-deuce-offsuit-poker/README.md

 ![Alt text](./screenshots/straight.png?raw=true "Action")

 Here is a screenshot of some gameplay where I was holding a straight.
 Every player is able to see his/her own cards and what hand they are currently holding.
 Built from scratch, the hand solving algorithms I wrote are able to calculate all 10 different hand types out of the roughly 2.6 million hand combinations.
+On the bottom left, you can see the chatbox.
+Players are connected through a separate channel through ActionCable for real-time chatting.

 ### Rooms

 ![Alt text](./screenshots/rooms.png?raw=true "Rooms")

 You can select the room you want to join.
 Currently the room names are randomly generated Star Wars planets through a rails randomizer gem.